algorandfoundation/algokit-cli/docs/features/localnet.md

 - `-i`, `--indexer-port`: Sets the port for the Algorand indexer.
 Defaults to `8980`.
 - `-k`, `--kmd-port`: Sets the port for the Algorand kmd.
 Defaults to `4002`.
 - `-n`, `--codespace-name`: Specifies the name of the codespace.
 Defaults to a random name with a timestamp.
+- `-t`, `--idle-timeout`: The timeout for the codespace to be idle.
+[Defaults to 30 minutes](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-timeout-period-for-github-codespaces).
 - `-r`, `--repo-url`: The URL of the repository to use.
 Defaults to the AlgoKit base template repository (`algorandfoundation/algokit-base-template`).
 The reason why algokit-base-template is used by default is due to [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) which defines the scripts that take care of setting up AlgoKit CLI during container start.
 You can use any custom repo as a base, however it's important to ensure the reference [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) file exists in your repository **otherwise there will be no ports to forward from the codespace**.
 - `--force`, `-f`: Force deletes stale codespaces and skips confirmation prompts.
 Defaults to explicitly prompting for confirmation.